sertansenturk/cookiecutter-ds-docker/docs/cookiecutter_template.rst

 Development and Local Usage
 *****************************************

-You should clone the repo, if you would like to use *cookiecutter-ds-docker* locally or further develop the template:
+You should clone the repo, if you would like to use *cookiecutter-ds-docker* locally or develop the template further:

 .. code:: bash